 Do The Move With A Quirky Jerk.

-The Cars were an American rock band formed in Boston a year earlier in 1976.
-The Cars would emerge from the new wave scene in the late 70's.
-The lineup consisted of singer, rhythm guitarist and songwriter Ric Ocasek, bassist and singer Benjamin Orr, lead guitarist Elliot Easton, keyboardist Greg Hawkes and drummer David Robinson.The Cars were right at the forefront of merging the 70’s guitar oriented rock sound with the new synthesizer oriented pop sound.
-A sound that was now becoming more popular and mainstream during the early 80's.
-The Cars were one of the first bands to merge new wave/punk with that of the already popular tried and tested pop/rock sound.
+The Cars were right at the forefront of merging the 70’s guitar oriented rock sound with the new synthesizer oriented pop sound.
+A sound that would go on to become more popular and mainstream during the early 80's.
+The Cars were one of the first bands to merge new wave punk with that of the already popular tried and tested pop rock sound.
 The music was a unique blend and it quickly propelled the Cars to the top of the music scene.

-I was one of the six million who bought the debut album The Cars when it was released back in the summer of 1978.
+I was one of the six million who bought the debut album 'The Cars' in the summer of 1978.
 I also bought the 8 track version so my friend Dan and me could be 'Moving In Stereo' while cruising around in his old Cutlass Supreme.
-Ah, the good old days cruising around on the Yonge Street strip while listening to 'Good Times Roll', 'My Best Friend's Girl' and 'You're All I've Got Tonight'.
-Both of us wearing sunglasses, we thought we were so cool.
+Ah, the good old days cruising around on the Yonge Street strip while listening to 'Good Times Roll' 'My Best Friend's Girl' and 'You're All I've Got Tonight'.
+Both of us wearing our sunglasses, we thought we were so cool and we could pick up any girls that we wanted.
+Afterall, doesn’t every girl want to be with a couple of dudes performing Cars car karaoke while riding around in their cadium car?

-We quickly discovered that they don’t.
+We quickly discovered we thought wrong because they don’t.

 The Cars were a hit right from the start and were named best new artist in the 1978 Rolling Stone reader's poll.
 They also won the 1984 video of the year for 'You Might Think' at the first MTV Video Music Awards.
 Their debut album appeared on the Billboard 200 album chart for 139 weeks.
-I was lucky to see the Cars perform live twice.
+I was lucky to see the Cars perform live twice at their peak.
 My favorite show was the Heartbeat City tour in August 1984 where I had third row seats for that concert at the old CNE Grandstand.
 They played Toronto a total of six times including their first show at the legendary El Mocambo bar on Spadina Avenue back in September 1978.

 How I wish now that I would have been at that show.

 During this time of my life I was living in an apartment with my mother and she was not too impressed with my latest purchase.
-She hated the loud sounds I was making and within a couple of weeks she forbade me to play my new guitar while she was at home.
-When she was not at home, I cranked the amp up and played to an imaginary sold out crowd that had gathered outside my second floor bedroom window in the parking lot.
+She hated the loud sounds that I was making and within a couple of weeks she forbade me to ever play my new guitar while she was at home.
+When she was not at home I cranked the amp up and played to an imaginary sold out crowd that had gathered outside my second floor bedroom window in the parking lot.

-I sounded awful, yet I persisted in chasing my rock star dreams.
+I knew that I sounded awful, yet I persisted in chasing my rock star dreams.

 I guess it was Ric’s shtick.